p-adic iterated integration on semistable curves: Integration along paths

 \section{Integration along paths}

-In this section, we define iterated integrals of $1$-forms along ``formal sums of paths" in $(X, M)$ --- that is, elements of $\Pi((X,M);F_1,F_2)$.
-Because we allow basepoints attached to non-smooth log points, extra care must be taken if we wish to write the values of integrals as elements of $K$.
-We will establish basic properties of this integration theory, which can be compared to the classical case of iterated integration on smooth complex varieties and its connection to the mixed Hodge structure on pro-unipotent fundamental groups as described in, e.g.,~ ~\cite{Hain:Bowdoin}.
+In this section, we define and establish basic properties of iterated integrals of $1$-forms along ``formal sums of paths" in $(X, M)$ --- that is, elements of $\Pi((X,M);F_1,F_2)$.
+Because we allow basepoints attached to log points, extra care must be taken if we wish to write the values of integrals as elements of $K$.